fareena08/Supermarket-App/README.md

 # AndroidProject
-This is a mobile app developed using Java in Android Studio
+This is a mobile app for supermarket developed using Java in Android Studio